KatSteinke/magician/README.md

 git clone https://github.com/KatSteinke/magician
 ```

-Depending on your choice of dependency management (Singularity vs. conda), the Snakefile may have to be adapted.
-### Using Singularity
-When using Singularity, set `CAMISIM_DIR` in the Snakefile to `/CAMISIM`.
+You will also have to adapt the Snakefile.
 ### Using conda (bringing your own CAMISIM)
 When using your own copy of CAMISIM, set `CAMISIM_DIR` to the directory in which you installed CAMISIM.